Netscape Communicator: Updates

 In October 1998, a major update to the program was released as Netscape 4.5.
 This included many improvements, mostly to the Messenger e-mail client, which now also took on the features of Collabra.
 However, some of the less popular components, such as Netcaster, were dropped.
-A feature called "Roaming Profiles" was added in version 4.5 that synchronized a user's bookmarks, address book and preferences with a remote server, so that a user's home and work browsers could have the same bookmarks.
+A feature called "Roaming Profiles" was added in version 4.5 that synchronized a user's bookmarks, address book, and preferences with a remote server, so that a user's home and work browsers could have the same bookmarks.
 By the time version 4.5 was released, Netscape had started the Mozilla open source project and had ceased charging for Communicator.

 The term "Navigator" referred to the browser component alone, while "Communicator" referred to the suite as a whole, as established in version 4.0.
 However, due to user confusion, the names were often used interchangeably.
 Also, because none of the applications besides Navigator were popular on their own, and because Netscape never produced any other desktop software that approached the popularity of Navigator, people would often refer to both the Communicator suite and the Navigator browser as simply "Netscape".

 The Mozilla Foundation continued to develop the Netscape code base, providing the Mozilla Application Suite as a continuation of Netscape Communicator.
 The Mozilla Foundation decided in 2006 to discontinue development of the Application Suite.
-A community-maintained version called SeaMonkey has come to replace the Application Suite.
+A community-maintained version called SeaMonkey has come to replace the Application Suite - maintaining such things as a browser, an integrated POP/IMAP/SMTP style E-mail client, IRC, and other similar features.